-If you’re looking for fun winter science experiments, you’ve come to the right place!
+If you’re looking for fun winter science experiments in jars, you’ve come to the right place!

 This winter, use these fun experiments to learn about temperature, weather patterns, chemical bonds, earth science, crystals, molecular bonds, polymer chains, and more!

-Keep reading to view the complete list of fun winter science experiments in jars.
+Keep reading to view the complete list of fun winter science experiments that you can do inside of a jar!

 There are many benefits to completing seasonal science experiments that go beyond just viewing a science demonstration.